Skip to main content

 Why Perform a 721 Exchange?

-Legacy Farmland Fund allows farmland owners to defer capital gains taxes which can avoid the value of the farmland from being lost during a traditional sale.
-A taxable event only becomes triggered when the farmland owner redeems his or her shares in the Fund.
+Legacy Farmland Fund allows farmland owners to defer capital gains taxes and avoid the loss of value that occurs during a traditional sale.

 Benefits:

-While shares are held, shareholders enjoy many benefits, including access to capital, income and the protection of diversity.
+While shares are held, shareholders enjoy many benefits, including access to capital, income and the protection of diversified holdings.

 Access to capital: Unit holders can pledge shares to borrow money for elder support care services through Legacy’s credit relationship with Farm Credit Services of America, using dividend payments to service debt without having to sell shares and incur capital gains tax.